polygenesis-projects/polygenesis-labs/CONTRIBUTING.md

 * Christos Tsakostas: ct at oregor dot com

-Thanks for your kind assistence! :smile:
+Thanks for your kind assistance! :smile:

 Christos Tsakostas and the PolyGenesis team